mithunflab/CodingIT/.github/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of CodinIT seriously.
+We take the security of CodinIT.dev seriously.
 If you discover a security vulnerability, please follow these steps:

 ### 🔒 Responsible Disclosure